AppsFlyer/pronto/README.md

 ```

 #### ByteStrings
+# TODO: explain ByteStrings are Java's version of protobuf bytes
 `ByteString`s are not wrapped, and returned raw in order to provide direct access to the byte array.

 However, ByteString's are naturally `seqable` since they implement `java.lang.Iterable`.